Goodbye Edison. Hello Synchrony.

 Icons are the most commonly downloaded type of asset from Brand Vault, accounting for 58 percent of downloads during a 12-month period.

-Brand Vault serves as the brand hub for Synchrony’s vast workforce, some 85 percent of which have utilized the platform.
+Brand Vault serves as the brand hub for Synchrony’s vast workforce, some 85 percent of which have used the platform.

-For more information about how BEAM (Brand Engagement and Asset Management) is powering brand governance at Synchrony Financial and other organizations, click here.
+For more information about how BEAM (Brand Engagement and Asset Management) is powering brand governance at Synchrony and other organizations, click below.